-Mirror-smooth, perfection—atl east it appears to be so at first sight, a seach clear acrylic (PMMA) sheet is a perfect clone-like sheet.
-But there are two inherently distinctfabrication processes hiding beneath the smooth, homogeneous appearance:casting and extrusion.
-These two basic fabrication processes impart the same material very different"personalities" and uses at the molecular level.
-The ugly reality is that ignoring these natural differences is a very serious problem-having the wrong kind of acrylic is more than an imperfect compromise in performance; It can lead to project failure, massive cost overruns, and even complete product failure or destruction in demanding applications.
+Mirror-bright, perfection—at least that's the impression at first glance, a seach clear acrylic (PMMA) sheet is an ideal clone-like sheet.
+There are, however, two fundamentally different fabrication methods hiding behind the smooth, even face:casting and extrusion.
+These two rudimentary fabrication methods provide the same material very different"personalities" and uses at the molecular level.
+The ugly reality is that such denial of natural differences is a highly perilous problem-having the wrong kind of acrylic is more than a less-than-perfect compromise in performance; It can lead to project failure, stupendous cost overrun, and even outright product failure or destruction in rigorous use.

-This guide will cut to the quick and thoroughly explore the core differences between cast and extruded acrylic, putting you in a position to make the correct, informed, and simple choice for the precision needs oflaser cutting, bending process sophistication, and an entire range of demanding uses.
-Realization of these differences is a necessary first step toward a successful undertaking.
+This guide will get down to business and possess a thorough analysis of the basic differences between cast and extruded acrylic, putting you in a position where you can make the appropriate, intelligent, and simple decision for the precision needs of laser cutting, bending process sophistication, and a whole range of demanding applications.
+Familiarity with these differences is the initial necessity for a successful venture.

 Cast Acrylic vs. Extruded Acrylic Core Feature Comparison Table